HewlettPackard/hpegl-metal-client/v1/pkg/client/docs/ProjectsApi.md

 # \ProjectsApi

-All URIs are relative to *http://localhost:8080/rest/v1*
+All URIs are relative to *http://repurpose for client api version*

 Method | HTTP request | Description
 ------------- | ------------- | -------------